 On Carnival, the $13.99-per-day automated gratuity is divvied up, with half going to the dining team, some to housekeeping, and the balance going to “alternative services” — described as culinary and hotel services, key entertainment, and guest-services positions.source.

-If you are paying gratuities you’ll probably want to know how they are broken down and split between the staff members.
+If you are paying gratuities you may want to know how they are broken down and split between the staff members.